We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Because there are no holes in the belt, you won’t catch between holes when your waist size inevitably changes.
 For example, switching from IWB (Inside the waistband) to OWB (outside the waistband) requires a different belt length which might wind up in between the holes of a standard belt.
 You may even prefer different levels of tightness in the belt for driving vs walking.
 The Nexbelt makes this easy to accomplish.
 Simply ratchet the belt as tight as you prefer, and release tension with the small button on the buckle.

+This is the best, most versatile solution for an EDC carry belt on the market.
+The ratchet system makes the belt infinitely adjustable for any IWB or OWB carry system and can be switched between them instantly.
 The Nexbelt comes in a wide variety of materials and styles, so whether you’re looking for a belt to use at the range or something more formal, there are plenty of options to fit your needs.

 Best for Formal Dress: Galco SB1 Dress Holster Belt